Strathtay Scottish

 Strathtay Scottish was a bus operator running services in Dundee, Angus and parts of Grampian in eastern Scotland.
 Formed in 1985 ahead of bus deregulation as a subsidiary of the Scottish Transport Group from parts of Walter Alexander & Sons (Midland) Ltd and Walter Alexander & Sons (Northern) Ltd., Strathtay was purchased by the Traction Group in 1991 and operated as a subsidiary of the company until 2005, when parent company Yorkshire Traction was purchased by the Stagecoach Group.
-The company today trades as part of Stagecoach East Scotland.
+The company today trades as part of Stagecoach South Scotland.